Conflux-Chain/go-conflux-sdk/api.md

 type BulkPosCaller BulkCallerCore
 ```

-BulkPosCaller used for bulk call rpc in one request to imporve efficiency
+BulkPosCaller used for bulk call rpc in one request to improve efficiency

 #### func  NewBulkPosCaller